 Tack Mat is a one-step, peel and stick system.
 A release paper is removed as the mat is applied directly onto the surface.
 Tack Mat is ideal for many different surface types including tile, laminate, and hardwood.
 It can be applied to horizontal as well as vertical surface surfaces such as cabinets, doors, curtain walls, etc. It is also highly suitable for use on stairs.

-Tack-Mat is currently available in three product types: Construction Tack-Mat, Flooring Tack-Mat, and Marine Tack-Mat.
+Tack-Mat is currently available in two product types: Construction Tack-Mat and Marine Tack-Mat.
 Construction Tack-Mat is also available in three grades of protection: Heavy Traffic (HT), Light Traffic (LT), and High Impact (HI).

 Can I try Skudo?